 Washtenaw County Board of Commissioners District 7

 Andy LaBarre is executive vice president and director of government relations for the Ann Arbor/Ypsilanti Regional Chamber of Commerce.
-He was first elected to the Washtenaw County board of commissioners in November 2012 and is seeking his third term to that office.
-He currently serves as chair of the board's ways & means committee, part of the board's leadership team.
+He was first elected to the Washtenaw County Board of Commissioners in November 2012 and is seeking his fourth term to that office.
+He currently serves as chair of the board.

 Prior to his job at the chamber, LaBarre worked for U.S. Rep. John Dingell from 2005-2011.
 In 2004 he worked briefly as a press assistant for U.S. Senator Carl Levin.